jxnwxx/tp/docs/DeveloperGuide.md

 * `PatientListPanel` is shown when the user is browsing patients
 * `AppointmentListPanel` is shown when the user requests to view appointments

 Additionally, the `HelpWindow` is displayed when the user issues the `help` command or presses **F1**.

-The status bar at the bottom of the UI updates based on whether the user is viewing patients or appointments.
+The `StatusBarFooter` at the bottom of the UI updates according to what the user is currently viewing (either overall patient data or a specific patient’s appointment list).

 ### Logic component